ms-iot/content/en-US/win10/samples/BLEGatt2.md

 {% endhighlight %}

 #### Working with a GATT Characteristic
-Once we have a `GattDeviceService` object we can then retrieve the GATT characteristics we are interested in.
-Then we can write, read, set up notifications using the `GattCharacteristic` object.
-The code that does this is located in the `enableSensor(int sensor)` function, which gets called for each GattDeviceService after `init()` gets called.
+Once we have a `GattDeviceService` object we can then obtain a `GattCharacteristic` object, which allows us to interact with GATT characteristics.
+The sample uses these objects to write, read, and set up notifications with the SensorTag GATT characteristics.
+The code that does this is located in the `enableSensor(int sensor)` function.

-For each GATT Service, the app:
+For each GATT Service, the sample:

 1. Retrieves a list of `GattCharacteristic` objects with the desired Characteristic Data GUID.

 2. Checks the GATT Characteristic properties, in this case we check whether we can enable notifications.

-3. Adds a handler to the GATT characteristic.
+3. Adds a notification handler to the GATT characteristic.

 4. Sets the notification enable flag.